Janky Tape Echo

 I'm having trouble with my build, where can I get help?

 We have a discord server where you can chat with us and other Janky builders to get help and share tips and photos.
 The band are usually hanging around in there and will chime in with words of encouragement, however we don't offer in-depth support.
-Of course if you suspect a board we've sold you is faulty then get in touch - however, this is very unlikely.
+Of course if you suspect a board or kit we've sold you is faulty then get in touch - however, this is very unlikely.
 If you're having trouble it's almost certainly that you've made a mistake somewhere.
 There is also a debugging section at the bottom of the build instructions.